OpenMendel/TraitSimulation.jl/docs/src/examples/ukbiobank_vcm_power.md

 Authors: Sarah Ji, Janet Sinsheimer, Kenneth Lange, Hua Zhou, Eric Sobel

 In this notebook we show how to use the `TraitSimulation.jl` package we illustrate how TraitSimulation.jl can easily simulate traits from genotype data, all within the OpenMendel universe.
 Operating within this universe brings potential advantages over the available software(s) when needed for downstream analysis or study design.

 Using just a few calls on the command line to the appropriate packages within the OpenMendel, we demonstrate in three easy examples the utilities of the TraitSimulation.jl package.

 Users who want a reference on genetic modeling, we recommend [Mathematical And Statistical Methods For Genetic Analysis](http://www.biometrica.tomsk.ru/lib/lange_1.pdf) by Dr. Kenneth Lange.
 In chapter 8 of this book, the user can find an introduction to Variance Component Models in Genetic Setting.
 For a more in depth review of variance component modeling in the genetic setting, we include a reference at the end of the notebook [4].

 ## Background

 There is a lack of software available to geneticists who wish to calculate power and sample sizes in designing a study on genetics data.
 Typically, the study power depends on assumptions about the underlying disease model.
 Many power calculating software tools operate as a black box and do not allow for customization.
 To develop custom tests, researchers can develop their own simulation procedures to carry out power calculations.
 One limitation with many existing methods for simulating traits conditional on genotypes is that these methods are limited to normally distributed traits and to fixed effects.

 This software package, TraitSimuliation.jl addresses the need for simulated trait data in genetic analyses.
 This package generates data sets that will allow researchers to accurately check the validity of programs and to calculate power for their proposed studies.
 We demonstrate customized simulation utilities that accompany specific genetic analysis options in Open-Mendel; for example Variance Component Models (VCM) and [ordered multinomial traits](https://github.com/OpenMendel/TraitSimulation.jl/blob/master/docs/Example_Ordinal_Multinomial_Power.ipynb).
 We demonstrate the simulation utilities on a subset of 20,000 individuals and 470228 snps in the UK Biobank dataset.
 We use a subset of the dataset in the [Ordinal GWAS paper](https://doi.org/10.1002/gepi.22276) to include only the first 20,000 individuals for this demo.

 ## Demonstration

-##### Example Data
+##### UK Biobank Example Data

-We use the OpenMendel package [SnpArrays.jl](https://openmendel.github.io/SnpArrays.jl/latest/) to both read in and write out PLINK formatted files.
+The data used in the analysis examples in this manuscript are from the UK Biobank data repository and are publicly available, after approval by their review board, from the [UKBiobank](https://www.ukbiobank.ac.uk).
+We retrieved the data under Project IDs 48152 and 15678.
+We will use the OpenMendel package [SnpArrays.jl](https://openmendel.github.io/SnpArrays.jl/latest/) to read in the PLINK formatted data files.

 For convenience we use the common assumption that the residual covariance among two relatives can be captured by the additive genetic variance times twice the kinship coefficient.